wjchennjtech/A-Novel-and-efficient-Non-singularity-Algorithm-for-Tesseroid-mass-model/README.md

-This script accompanies the paper “A Novel and Efficient Non-Singularity Algorithm for the Tesseroid Mass Model.”
+This script accompanies the paper “A Novel Non-Singular Algorithm for Efficient Tesseroid Gravity Forward Modeling”

 Operating System: Windows 10/11, MATLAB2024